 What is dielectric constant?
-Dielectric constant definition: is defined as the ratio of the actual or absolute permittivity of a medium to the absolute permittivity of vacuum.
+Dielectric constant is defined as the ratio of the actual or absolute permittivity of a medium to the absolute permittivity of vacuum.
 Or dielectric constant definition: the ratio of the permittivity of a substance to the permittivity of free space.
-It is an expression of the extent to which a material concentrates electric flux, and is the electrical equivalent of relative magnetic permeability.
+It is a statement of the degree to which a material concentrates electric flux, and is the electrical equivalent of relative magnetic permeability.

 Table of Contents

 Two like charged bodies repel each other and two unlike charged bodies attract each other.
 The value of force acting on these two nearby bodies can be formulated by Coulomb’s Law.

 The force acting between nearby electrically charged bodies depends on mainly three factors.

 - Charge of the bodies Q1 and Q2 coulombs that is the product of charges of the bodies.

 - Distance between the center of the charges i.e. d meters.
 The force is inversely proportional to the square of the distance d.

 - The medium in which the bodies are placed.

 The role of permittivity comes in this third point.
 It is found that force acting between nearby same charged bodies separated by the same distance is different in different mediums.

 From the equation of Coulomb’s law, we find that the force acting between close-by electrically charged bodies is conversely corresponding to the term εoεr.